WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 Figure~\ref{fig:overview} depicts the overview of \tech, consisting of three main components: \textit{\ReqGenerate}, \textit{Test Generation}, and \textit{Feedback Loop}.
 Overall, \tech takes the \textit{source code} of optimization passes from the tested compiler as inputs and generates high-quality test programs via \llm{s}.
 To that end, during the \textit{\ReqGenerate} phase, an \textit{analysis \llm} is used to summarize the requirements of the test programs to trigger the optimization by examining its source-code implementation (\S~\ref{subsec:nl}).
 Next, the analyzed requirements are used to prompt a \textit{generation \llm}, which synthesizes test programs to specifically practice corresponding optimizations (\S~\ref{subsec:test}).
 The generated test programs are then compiled and executed, and \tech observes whether they can indeed activate the corresponding optimizations via instrumentation.
 If a test program triggers any optimization, it will be incorporated into \tech{'s} feedback loop as an example to guide the \textit{generation \llm} towards more optimization-targeted generation in subsequent iterations (\S~\ref{subsec:feedback}).
 To detect compiler bugs, every test program is executed with test oracles including result inconsistency, as well as compile- and execution-time crash (\S~\ref{subsec:oracle}).

-Notably, \tech employs a dual-model framework: \emph{(i)} an analysis \llm which is prompted to infer the conditions for triggering optimizations by inspecting the implementation code; and \emph{(ii)} a generation \llm which is prompted to create a large number of meaningful test programs.
+Notably, \tech employs a {multi-agent} framework: \emph{(i)} an \llm{-based} analysis agent is prompted to infer the conditions for triggering optimizations by inspecting the implementation code; and \emph{(ii)} an \llm{-based} generation agent is prompted to create a large number of meaningful test programs.
 This design allows us to balance the trade-off between the costs and benefits that different \llm{s} provide.
 For example, we can let the analysis \llm be one with broad knowledge and reasoning ability (in both natural language and code) and let the generation \llm be one that is specialized for efficient program generation.